Each week, you’ll study a self-contained topic, including the following:

 Environmental change

 Ecosystems react to environmental changes caused by both natural and human factors.
 You’ll learn about natural environmental change and what happens when an invasive species is introduced to an unprepared ecosystem.
-You’ll understand how we know that environmental change is taking place and how it can be managed.
+You’ll understand how we know environmental change is taking place and how it can be managed.

 Forces around you